Outside The Box

 www.footprintnetwork.org

-Local Futures Society (formerly ISEC) – Developing local economies – $1,000
+Local Futures Society – Developing local economies – $1,000

-Local Futures seeks to create a sustainable world by focusing on the root causes of society’s dysfunction.
-One step is to create vibrant local economies that use local resources to supply local needs.
+Local Futures seeks to create a sustainable world by supporting vibrant local economies that use local resources to supply local needs, on a scale that leads to community involvement and cooperation.

 Local Futures/ISEC, PO Box 36, East Hardwick, VT 05836